Looked at many bike helmets but can’t find the right one?

 If there’s one company that can give Giro a run for its money in excellent protection and modern aesthetics, it’s Sweden’s POC.

 The POC Tectal shares many of the same features found in POC’s perennial favorites, the POC Octal and its predecessor, the POC Trabec.
-This mountain bike helmet designed specifically for the trails.
+This mountain bike helmet is designed specifically for the trails.

 A size adjustment system is operated with a handy dial, and an integrated visor provides coverage to the eyes.